Sensitivity analysis and experimental evaluation of PID-like continuous sliding mode control: Robust Linear PID Control

 \section{Robust Linear PID Control}

-In this section, a derivation of the two-step procedure for a robust PID controller design, resting on an underlying PD control with stable pole-zero cancelation and upper bound of the disturbance sensitivity function, is provided.
+In this section, we provide a two-step procedure for robust PID control design, which is resting on an underlying PD control with the stable pole-zero cancelation and upper bound of the disturbance sensitivity function.